Jeremiah M. Rusk: Biography

 Rusk was born in Malta, Ohio, the younger brother of Allen Rusk.
 He was a member of the Republican Party.
 He began as a planter, then turned to innkeeping and finally to banking before the American Civil War.

 Rusk started his service with the Union Army during Civil War as major of the 25th Wisconsin Volunteer Infantry Regiment on August 14, 1862.
 He was promoted to lieutenant colonel on September 16, 1863.
 He took command of the regiment on July 22, 1864, when Colonel Milton Montgomery was wounded and captured at Decatur, Georgia during the Battle of Atlanta.
 He continued in command after Montgomery was exchanged because Montgomery was given command of the brigade to which the 25th Wisconsin Infantry was assigned.
 Rusk was wounded at Salkehatchie River, Georgia on January 20, 1865.
 Rusk was mustered out of the volunteers on June 7, 1865.
 He received an appointment as brevet colonel to rank from March 13, 1865.
 On February 24, 1866, President Andrew Johnson nominated Rusk for appointment to the grade of brevet brigadier general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on April 10, 1866.

 After the Civil War, he became a congressman in the United States House of Representatives.
 He was elected to the Forty-second United States Congress as the representative of Wisconsin's 6th congressional district serving from March 4, 1871, to March 3, 1873.
 For the Forty-third Congress he redistricted and was elected as representative of Wisconsin's newly created 7th District.
 He was reelected to the Forty-fourth Congress as well serving from March 4, 1873, to March 3, 1877.
-While in congress, he was chairman of Committee on Invalid Pensions (Forty-third congress).
+While in congress, he was chairman of the Committee on Invalid Pensions (Forty-third congress).
 After his terms in congress he ran as a Republican for Governor of Wisconsin, an election he won.
-His most noted act during his governorship was when he sent the National Guard into Milwaukee to keep the peace during the May Day Labor Strikes of 1886.
+His most noted act during his governorship was when he sent the National Guard into Milwaukee to keep the May Day Labor Strikes of 1886 under control.
 The strikers had shut down every business in the city except the North Chicago Rolling Mills in Bay View.
 The guardsmen's orders were that, if the strikers were to enter the Mills, they should shoot to kill.
 But when the captain received the order it had a different meaning: he ordered his men to pick out a man and shoot to kill when the order was given.
-This led to the Bay View Tragedy, in which a number of workers were killed; Governor Rusk took most of the blame.
+This led to the Bay View Tragedy, in which 7 workers were killed.

 In 1889, after the end of his third term as governor, he accepted the new cabinet position of secretary of agriculture in the Benjamin Harrison administration.
 He lived, died and was buried in Viroqua, Wisconsin.
 Rusk County, Wisconsin was named after Rusk.
 It was originally Gates County but changed its name in 1905.